-The Center for Disability Access and Resources is in the process of being the first HBCU to charter chapters of the following organizations.
-If you interested in joining either of the organizations, please contact the CeDAR staff listed below.
-We hope to have these organizations established by Spring 2009.
+The Center for Disability Access and Resources is pleased to support the student organizations listed below.
+If you interested in joining either of the organizations, please contact the CeDAR office or representative listed below.

-Criteria: (1) All students must be registered with the CeDAR; (2) demonstrate an interest in disability issues; (3) undergraduate students must have completed 24 credit hours and have a minimum 3.10 grade point average; graduate students must have completed a minimum of 18 credit hours and earned an overall 3.30 grade point average.
+Criteria: (1) All students must be registered with the CeDAR; (2) demonstrate an interest in disability issues; (3) undergraduate students must have completed 24 credit hours and have a minimum 2.5 grade point average; graduate students must have completed a minimum of 9 credit hours and earned an overall 3.
+0 grade point average.
 CeDAR Ambassadors are selected in the fall semester.
 Applications are available at the CeDAR office.
 Students selected must commit to serving the entire academic year.
 Eligibility: To continue serving as an Ambassador, students must:

 Maintain good standing with the University in relation to the Student Code of Conduct